antonioiuliano2/macros-ship/helps/fedra_workflow.md

 `emlink -set=1.0.0.0 -new`

+A fundamental parameter of the linking is the shrinkage initial value.
+Check Shr0 (default 0.9)

 After the linking, check the report b000001.0.0.0.link.pdf and verify that the shrinkage plots show some peaks.

 ## Alignment